petk/php-build-system/docs/autotools.md

 0.

 Issue with `AC_RUN_IFELSE` is when doing so called cross-compilation.
-That is bulding C software on one platform with purpose of running it on some other platform.
+That is building C software on one platform with purpose of running it on some other platform.
 In this case the program cannot be run and we cannot be sure of if it is running successfully or not.